 How Many Types of Chemical Reactions Are There?

 Technically, there are hundreds or even thousands of different types of chemical reactions.
 However, chemistry students usually learn to classify them as 4 main types, 5 main types, or 6 main types.
 The four main types of chemical reactions are synthesis, decomposition, single displacement, and double displacement.
 But, remember, some people use different names for these reactions.
-Other important types of reactions are combustion, acid-base, and redox reactions.
+Other important types of reactions are combustion, acid-base, redox reactions, and condensation reactions.
 It gets even more complicated in organic chemistry, where many reactions have special names.
 However, these other types of reactions also fit into one of the four main categories!

 Types of Chemical Reactions Worksheet